 What are teenage issues?

-Teenagers have the same issues as others with a few additional concerns.
-Some teen issues including dealing with the unexpected (and uncomfortable) changes that going through puberty brings.
+Some teen issues include dealing with the unexpected changes that going through puberty brings.
 Understanding dating and relationships and a wide-variety of “firsts” can be overwhelming as they begin to explore the world as young adults.

 What is teenage life?